x4raynixx/Neaff/README.md

 Dev Team: [ChickenStrips05](https://github.com/ChickenStrips05) (Bot Developer & Admin)

-You can find our all Team members on our [Website](https://neaff.xyz/creators) or Discord
+You can find our all Team members on our [Creators Page](https://neaff.xyz/creators) or Discord

 Website: https://neaff.xyz